QuickenLoans/quickenloans-oss/QUESTIONS.md

 **When should I open/start a proposal for a project?**

-If you are unsure about proposing that a project should be released as open source reach out:
+If you are unsure about proposing a project for release as open source reach out to the open source team, via:

   - Email - opensource@quickenloans.com
   - HipChat - [Team] Open Source